Mondo Trasho: Plot

 After an introductory sequence during which chickens are beheaded on a chopping block, the main action begins.
 Platinum blond bombshell Mary Vivian Pearce begins her day by riding the bus and reading Kenneth Anger's Hollywood Babylon.

 Bombshell is later seduced by a hippie degenerate "shrimper" (foot fetishist), who starts molesting her feet while she fantasizes about being Cinderella.
 She is then hit by a car driven by Divine, a portly blonde who was trying to pick up an attractive hitchhiker whom she imagines naked.

+Divine places Bombshell in the car and drives to a thrift store where she steals clothes for her and later steals shoes from a dead homeless woman.

-Divine places her in the car and drives distractedly around Baltimore experiencing bizarre situations, such as repeated visits by the Blessed Virgin Mary (Margie Skidmore)—during which Divine exclaims, "Oh Mary ... teach me to be Divine".
-Divine finally takes the unconscious Bombshell to Dr. Coathanger, who amputates her feet and replaces them with bird-like monster feet which she can tap together to transport herself around Baltimore.
+The Bombshell is then brought to a coin laundry where Divine cleans her face up with a wipe and changes her into the clothes she stole.
+Divine is then visited by the Blessed Virgin Mary (Margie Skidmore)—during which Divine exclaims, "Oh Mary ... teach me to be Divine".
+Divine is then gifted a wheelchair by Mary which she uses to wheel the unconscious Bombshell around.

+When Divine returns to her car she is in shock to see that it has been stolen by a man in sunglasses.
+While trying to take a detour to the doctor's, Divine and the bombshell are then captured in a violent asylum.